-The campaign footnote includes account level settings that allow you to configure the key elements of your campaigns.
+The Campaign Builder footnote includes account level settings that allow you to configure the key elements of your campaigns.
 By doing so, you can enhance the performance of campaigns, and make sure you have the right tracking and measurement in place to accurately measure their success.

-LiveEngage data sources make it possible for you to collect valuable information from multiple sources.
+Data sources in the Conversational Cloud make it possible for you to collect valuable information from multiple sources.
 By configuring different sources, you can track key actions and their monetary value, as well as gain deeper insights into your visitors' details.
 Click here to read more about data sources.

 The value represents the percentage of visitors who will not be exposed to any engagements on your site.
 A control group can be set per account or per campaign at the following increments: 5%, 10%, 15%, 20%, and 25%.
 0% means that the control group feature is switched off.
 For further information on control groups, refer here.